rv0lt/workshopsAndTalks/devopsDaysZurich/README.md

 Let's finish off this section using the tool Dive to visualize the difference between the differnet images we have created.

-`dive devopsdays:layered`
+`dive devopsdays:layered1`

 `dive devopsdays:distroless`

-You can see how every instruction generated a new layer that added a file
+You can see how every instruction generated a new layer that added a file, and visualy understand the concept of images that come from scratch.

 ## Add security mechanisms